shauryarawat1/Coursera_Capstone/README.md

 # Coursera_Capstone
-This notebook is for the Coursera IBM Data Science Capstone Project Course.
+This repository has been created for the Applied Data Science Capstone Project course provided by IBM through Coursera.
+The grades are provided on the basis of progress and the results.
+The project makes use of Rest APIs in order to retrieve the data about the different venues in a particular neighborhood.
+This project will help the user in selecting the best neighborhood based on the desired factors be it house prices, school quality, access to amenities and so on.